opendocsg/slw-judgments-backfill/2005_SGHC_177/report.md

  [note: 35]

-104    I am of the view that the posting of the Appeal on the website was a disproportionate response: see _Oei Hong Leong v Ban Song Long_ [2005] 3 SLR 608 at 610, holdings 5 and 6 of the headnote.
+104    I am of the view that the posting of the Appeal on the website was a disproportionate response: see _Oei Hong Leong v Ban Song Long_ <span class="citation">[2005] 3 SLR 608</span> at 610, holdings 5 and 6 of the headnote.

 105    For this reason, I hold that the defendants have failed in their defence of qualified privilege.
 Nevertheless, given my holding that the defence of justification has been made out, I grant judgment in favour of the defendants.